Blow Dry

-Blow Dry is a 2001 British romantic comedy film directed by Paddy Breathnach and based on the screenplay Never Better by Simon Beaufoy.
+Blow Dry is a 2001 romantic comedy film directed by Paddy Breathnach and based on the screenplay Never Better by Simon Beaufoy.
 The film stars Alan Rickman, Natasha Richardson, Rachel Griffiths, Rachael Leigh Cook, Josh Hartnett, Bill Nighy, Rosemary Harris, and Heidi Klum.

 Plot

 Shelley Allen operates a hairdressing shop in Keighley with her domestic partner Sandra.
 Shelley has been battling cancer, a secret known only to Sandra and a few confidants.
 She receives a terminal prognosis from her oncologist and decides to hide the truth from Sandra.

 When Keighley is chosen to host the British hairdressing championship, Shelley wants to participate one last time.
-She asks her ex-husband Phil and her son Brian, who operate a barber shop, to join her and Sandra as a team to enter the competition.
+She asks her husband Phil and her son Brian, who operate a barber shop, to join her and Sandra as a team to enter the competition.
 Phil rejects the proposition: ten years previously Shelley had been his partner in the competition, and she ran off with Sandra (their model) the night before the third event; Phil has never forgiven them.

 Meanwhile, defending champion Raymond Robertson visits Phil to ensure that Phil is not competing.
 Brian is offput when Raymond belittles Phil's confidence and ability.
 When he is attracted to Raymond's beautiful daughter Christina, Brian offers to join Shelley's team.

 Christina aspires to be a hair colourist, but lacks experience.
-Brian brings her to a funeral parlor where he works, where she can practice on one of the corpses after hours while Brian cuts its hair.
+Brian brings her to a funeral parlour where he works, where she can practice on one of the corpses after hours while Brian cuts its hair.
 Christina is startled when the corpse "groans" (expels trapped gas in the lungs) and flees into the street.
 Brian follows to console her and inadvertently allows the doors to lock behind them.
 The next morning the family of the deceased is displeased to find shocking pink spiky hair on their 95-year-old uncle.
 During the first round of the competition, Brian is cornered by the relatives of the deceased and is physically beaten.